jakubgolonka/kalkulator-ratalny/README.md

 ## Areas for Improvement
 * Adding a graphical user interface (GUI) for better interaction.
+* Implementing file saving to store data about loans and repayment history.

 ## Conclusions:
-The project was a valuable experience that taught us effective use of error handling functions and mathematical algorithms.
-In future versions, we could focus on expanding the program’s functionality and user interface.
+This project was a valuable experience that taught us how to effectively use error handling and mathematical algorithms.
+In future versions, we could focus on expanding the program’s functionality, such as saving and comparing multiple loan simulations.

 # Authors
 * *Jakub Golonka*